In this article

 The length of time depends on the dental issue and treatment progress.
 Your vet will see your dog regularly for check-ups to evaluate its progress.

 Once your vet is satisfied with the outcome, your dog can have the braces removed.
-Dogs don’t need retainers after braces.
+Additionally, dogs don’t need retainers after braces.

 Cost can vary based on several factors, including: